This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Lemon Butter Sauce for Fish

 Chicken is a classic for serving with lemon butter sauce.
 You can kick up any chicken dish with this sauce!
 My favorite is making Lemon Butter Chicken.
-This recipe is simply amazing and it’s so easy to make this lemon butter chicken sauce.
+This recipe is fantastic, and it's so easy to make this lemon butter chicken sauce.

 Lemon Butter Pasta Sauce